 Johannes Haag holds the Chair for Theoretical Philosophy.
 His dissertation examined the relationship between perception, self-knowledge, and introspection, and his habilitation presented a conceptual interpretation of Kant inspired by Wilfrid Sellars.
 The systematic approach to Kant’s transcendental philosophy and the philosophy of German idealism continues to form a central research focus for Haag, as does the philosophy of Wilfrid Sellars and the philosophers following him.
 He also works on early modern philosophy.
 These focus areas also reflect the current research interests of the chair's research fellows and doctoral students.
 Current research projects include analytic theories of perception, various topics in Kant and Hegel, Sellarsian issues, and neopragmatism.

-The Chair for Philosophical Anthropology and Philosophy of Mind, held by Thomas Khurana, does not address two separate, parallel disciplines, but instead examines the philosophy of mind from an anthropological perspective, while philosophical anthropology is reinterpreted as a theory of mind.
+The Chair for Philosophical Anthropology and Philosophy of Mind is held by Thomas Khurana, who also directs the Center for Post-Kantian Philosophy, which was founded in 2022.
+The Chair of Philosophical Anthropology and Philosophy of Mind does not address two separate, parallel disciplines, but instead examines the philosophy of mind from an anthropological perspective, while philosophical anthropology is reinterpreted as a theory of mind.
 Treating the philosophy of mind from an anthropological perspective requires examining cognition as part of the human life-form.
 In turn, interpreting philosophical anthropology as a theory of mind involves understanding its insights as challenging and enriching the contemporary philosophy of mind.
 Primary research areas include the relationship between nature and spirit, the sociality of the mind, the precarious and practical character of human self-knowledge, the tension between subjective and objective spirit, and theoretical and practical reason.
 Authors and traditions examined by the researchers at the chair include Aristotle, Leibniz, Spinoza, Kant, Hegel, Nietzsche, Heidegger, Wittgenstein, Weil, philosophical anthropology, Arendt, critical theory, poststructuralism, and much more.

 The Chair for Ethics and Aesthetics, held by Logi Gunnarsson, is closely connected to the William James Center and the Center for Human Rights at the University of Potsdam.
 A wide variety of topics are researched at the chair.
 Gunnarsson wrote his dissertation on metaethical issues in John McDowell.
 Further monographs examine Wittgenstein, the problem of personal identity, and the philosophy of philosophy (in progress).
 The research fellows and doctoral students of the chair currently work on a range of questions within moral philosophy (the critique of moral practice, the explanation of morality, and ethical naturalism according to Foot), and on topics such as self-knowledge, philosophy of human rights, perspectives on knowledge, and the relationship between philosophy and literary form.